GoogleCloudPlatform/cloud-image-tests/test_suites/README.md

 #### TestTDXAttestation/TestSEVSNPAttestation
 Produces an attestation quote, verifies the quote's signatures and certificates, and validates the non-signature report fields against a user-provided policy.

+#### TestIntelTrustAuthority
+Attest an Intel TDX TD with Intel Trust Authority

 ### Test suite: disk

 #### TestDiskResize